5 Ideas to re-awaken your Tai Chi practice

 Guitar player

-Certainly no room to grab a coffee or a Portuguese custard tart to help stop that flagging feeling.
+AIM: leave room to grab a coffee and a Portuguese custard tart.
+This will help stop that flagging feeling.
+Less agendas, more blank slates.

 3: “If you hold on tight you will lose your grip.”